 All of this to say, when you import products from countries like India and China, you (the distributor) become the manufacturer in the eyes of the insurance company.

-This is why wholesalers who sell high-risk products imported from China pay very high insurance premiums.
+This is why wholesalers who sell high-risk products imported from China pay higher insurance premiums.

 What you sell